Inequity aversion in animals: Capuchins

-After the original Brosnan and de Waal paper almost a dozen studies with capuchins have been published.
+After the original Brosnan and de Waal paper almost a dozen studies with capuchins (Sapajus apella) have been published.

-The results of these studies are mixed, with some confirming the original finding that capuchins are inequity averse and some concluding they are not.
+The results of these studies are mixed, with some confirming the original finding that capuchins are inequity averse and others failing to replicate the finding and thus concluding they are not.
 McAuliffe, Chang, Leimgruber, Spaulding, Blake, and Santos, for example, found no evidence of either disadvantageous or advantageous inequity aversion in a choice experiment often used with humans.

 Talbot, Parrish, Watzek, Essler, Leverett, Paukner, and Brosnan argued that the results had been mixed because the experimental setups differ and even small details might influence the capuchins' behavior.
 To test this they investigated two factors that differ across the capuchin studies.
 They gave 13 capuchins the token-exchange task and varied the quality of food.
 They introduced a medium-preferred food reward and found that the effect is far stronger when the difference in food preference is large (i.e. high and low) than medium (e.g., high and medium), and that it disappears if the low-value food is not much liked at all.
 This outcome may explain some of the mixed results of previous experiments.
 They also tested the impact of having a physical barrier between the two monkeys or not, another factor that had varied in the experiments so far.
 They found it did not matter if there was one or not.

 They suggested future studies should control for each detail of the experimental setup, as it helps to understand the effect better, rather than seeing mixed results as a negative.
 Rocha, de Carvalho, Tavares, and Tonneau investigated if capuchins rejecting less preferred food could be explained by the contrast effect.
 They tested nine monkeys in a token-exchange experiment with first cucumber, then grapes, and then cucumber again, both alone and in pairs.
 From the higher rejection rates in the second round with grapes than in the first, and little difference between the social and non-social settings, the researchers concluded capuchins are not inequity averse, but that instead their behavior is the result of a contrast effect.